mikewebbtech/mikewebbtech-blog/2025/2025-08-30-measuring-security-effectiveness.md

 Determining causes and acting on them creates benchmarks to improvement.
 Addressing the four discrepancy types above with detection, prioritisation, and measurable remediation closes gaps faster and raises overall control effectiveness.

 By systematically identifying, documenting, and addressing these discrepancies, organisations create a roadmap for control improvement.
 These discussions also add to accountability, ensuring that responsibility for remediation is clearly assigned and tracked over time.

+### Actioning Remediation and Measuring Progress
+This cycles the understanding and addressing discrepancies in control implementations, measuring effectiveness against the threat risk assessment (*TRA*..again) and benchmarking  back on itself in a continuous improvement in remediation and remeasuring the effectiveness....**and so on and on**.

+Turning a benchmark into an improvement requires a clear, repeatable process.
+A practical remediation checklist can guide the process:
+- **Record the discrepancy** and assign a clear owner.
+- **Perform a root-cause analysis** to determine the underlying issues.
+- **Apply an immediate risk mitigation** or a temporary fix.
+- **Implement a durable solution**, which could be a configuration change, automation, training, or a process update.
+- **Validate the fix** with targeted tests and audits.
+- **Update documentation** and relevant registers.
+- **Track closure metrics** to measure success and schedule follow-up reviews.

 Determining control effectiveness is not a one-time activity but an **ongoing cycle within a mature cybersecurity program**.
 Through benchmarking and structured remediation, security controls are *continuously tested, validated, and refined*.
 Using models such as the Essential Eight, NIST CSF, and ISO/IEC 27002, organisations can measure not only whether controls exist but **ALSO** how well they function and **improve over time**.
 This ensures defences remain aligned with business objectives, risk appetite, and evolving threats.
 The result is a dynamic defence posture where controls are not just theoretical safeguards but practical, reliable controls that strengthen resilience across the organisation.